idaholab/moose/framework/doc/content/sqa/framework_far.md

 each library may be tailored for solving a certain set of equations, the ability to create arbitrary simulations exists.
 This flexibility exists by design within the framework, modules, and applications.
-With respect to performing failure analysis, the flexibility is detrimental since there lacks a will defined problem to asses.
-To minimize the possibility of failure for a simulation various automated methods exist for developers.
+With respect to performing failure analysis, the flexibility is detrimental since there lacks a well-defined problem to assess.
+To minimize the possibility of failure for a simulation, various automated methods exist for developers.
 This document discusses these features and includes a list of requirements associated with software failure analysis.
 !template-end!